kelvtech-co-uk/autoface/README.md

 The ever chaning goal posts!
 - [x] Implement sface recognition :beer:
 - [x] Add more recognition visualisation data to the output video :beers:
-- [ ] Implement checks and corrections to target image size to optimise for YuNet detection model
+- [x] Implement checks and corrections to target image size to optimise for YuNet detection model
+- [x] Implement code to look up and filter target image files stored in a collation/person folder structure
+- [ ] Update the detection code to use the collation/person/target file list
+- [ ] Make code more readable with useful comments and by using functions and/or seperate .py files as needed
 - [ ] Consider better way to integrate opencv_zoo repo to access YuNet and Sface dynamically rather than keeping static files seperately
 - [ ] Parse detection and recognition outputs into more human readable text
 - [ ] Implementing appropriate Threading
-- [ ] Implement Collections/Persons lookup in the recognition process
-- [ ] Optimise resource impacts ensuring OpenCL usage.
-Review OpenVINO for any tangible gain.
+- [ ] Review benefits case of pure OpenCL given early observations on gains/costs
+- [ ] Short validation tests and benefits case review of using the OpenVINO (cv.dnn.DNN_BACKEND_INFERENCE_ENGINE) backend with an appropriately prepared docker image
 - [ ] Implement API and/or MQTT wrapper considering integration with the Home Assistant and Node Red projects